bernhardAxonIvy/doc/source/designer-guide/how-to/data-storage.rst

 Data Storage
 ============

-|axon-ivy| provides multiple possibilities to manage and store project
+Axon Ivy provides multiple possibilities to manage and store project specific data.
-specific data.
 This chapter provides an overview of all the possibilities with their advantages and disadvantages.
 Which one should be used depends from case to case.